About Stephanie

 Her teachers include Robert Swan (Chicago Symphony Orchestra), Abraham Skernick (Cleveland Orchestra), Mimi Zweig (Indiana University), and Isadore Tinkelman (San Francisco Conservatory).

-You can also see information about Stephanie at the website of her publishing company, Molto Music.
+Stephanie is the co-author of the best-selling Musician’s Practice Planner.
+You can see more information on this notebook and other helpful products for musicians at the website of her publishing company, Molto Music.